zdebruine/MMVAE/cmmvae/pipeline/README.md

 ### Log Management

-By default, Snakemake will create a `.snakemake` directory in the directory where it is run.
-Inside the main directory, you will find a `.slurm_logs` folder with subdirectories for each rule that is executed.
+By default, Snakemake will create a `.snakemake` directory in the directory where it is run, here you can find snakemake logs. **:When using Slurm profile:**: Inside the main directory, you will find a `.cmmvae` folder with subdirectories for each rule that is executed.
 These subdirectories contain the `err` and `out` files for each job, named according to the job and the jobId.

 ### Resource Allocation